 MARCEA MACINNIS (BA, Marlboro) is a native Vermonter.
 Growing up immersed in nature, she developed an understanding of the beauty, forms, and cycles of the living Earth.
 She decided to follow the routes of the migratory birds as she learned through traveling, and developed her expression through crafts, music, and art.
 She landed in Ecuador to make her nest, where she spends much of her time making potions to heal people.
 She has worked at Kroka for 7 years, teaching students the beauty of nature through leaves, flowers, and roots, both as a teacher during the summer and for the Ecuador Semester.

-DAVICHO was born in Colombia and now lives in Cojitambo, Ecuador, where he is building his house.
+DAVICHO SILVA ALVAREZ, a rambling rock climber, originates from Columbia, but has lived and raised his beautiful daughter, Violetta, in Ecuador for the last decade.
 At the age of twelve, he earned enough money selling hot dogs on the street to buy his first pair of climbing shoes.
 He has gone on to become a professional mountaineering guide as a member of the Asosacion de Guias de Alta Montaña of both Ecuador and Bolivia.
 In Ecuador, he works as a high-altitude mountaineering guide for Nahual Expediciones.
-First and formemost, he is the father of a beautiful daughter, Violetta, who is the light of his life.
+Around Kroka, Davicho can be found collecting poison ivy, while exploring new heights and terrain.

 HELEN D'ANGELO grew up in the city of Worcester, MA.
 Prior to attending college she has worked with youth at both Heifer Project International's Educational Learning Center at Overlook Farm in Rutland, MA and the Rowe Camp and Conference Center in Rowe, MA.
 Helen received her BFA from MA College of Art and Design, focusing on weaving and functional ceramics.
 Since then she has worked on several farms, and apprenticed with a production potter.
 Most recently she has lived in the urban wilderness of Boston, involved in the ‘freegan’/re-purposing/recycling movement harvesting urban wild edibles from the bounty of the urban dumpster.
 She hopes to be an agent for change in the educational system.